farmeroy/straight-ahead/README.md

 # Straight Ahead
-A Twilio call service built with Python
+A Twilio phone tree built with Python

 To run this app locally:
-- set up a twilio trial account
+- set up a Twilio trial account [here](https://www.twilio.com/try-twilio)
 - find a number that can accept calls
 - download this code
 - create environmental variables